Scotland v Armenia Nations League kick-off time, TV channel, live stream | Radio Times

-What channel is Scotland v Armenia Nations League match on?
+What channel is Armenia v Scotland Nations League match on?
 Kick off time and live stream details

-Check out how to watch Scotland v Armenia in the Nations League this week, including TV details, team news, predictions and odds.
+Check out how to watch Armenia v Scotland in the Nations League this week, including TV details, team news, predictions and odds.

-A week on from their World Cup qualifying heartbreak, Scotland return to action with a home tie against Armenia as they get their 2022/23 Nations League campaign underway.
+Captain Andy Robertson admitted that the Scotland fans were right to boo his team off after their sobering 3-0 defeat to Republic of Ireland on Saturday but the players do not have to wait long for a chance to put things right.

-Their dreams of reaching Qatar 2022 were crushed in comprehensive fashion at the start of June as Ukraine beat them 3-1.
+Robertson's side travel to face Armenia just six days after securing a controlled 2-0 victory against them at Hampden Park, knowing that anything less than another win would be a sour end to the summer's international fixtures.

-Joaquín Caparrós' side are ranked 53 places lower than Scotland in the FIFA World Rankings but will be high in confidence after a 1-0 victory against the Republic of Ireland on the weekend.
+With the group so tight, Scotland's trip to Armenia could offer a good opportunity to put right their poor goal difference but they won't want to underestimate their hosts – particularly given the disappointing result on Saturday.

-Morale will likely be low among Steve Clarke's camp and it will be down to him and Robertson to try to raise the spirits for this one.
+Steve Clarke's men have a point to prove to their supporters, in what looks like a game they really have to win if they're to challenge for top spot in this group.

-RadioTimes.com has rounded up everything you need to know about how to watch Scotland v Armenia on TV and online.
+RadioTimes.com has rounded up everything you need to know about how to watch Armenia v Scotland on TV and online.

 For more football features check out: Best players in the Premier League 2022 | Best football players in the world 2022 | Premier League table predicted 2021/22